Escuela-dev/escuela.dev/README.md

 You could be 15 or 90, as long as you have the passion to learn and the desire to change your life.

-Successful students are those who are willing to put in the work and effort to learn.
+Successful students are willing to put in the work and effort to learn.

-Example, I tought young adults who wanted to learn how to code but didn't want to do a 4-year computer science degree.
+For example, I interviewed young adults who wanted to learn how to code but didn't want to pursue a four-year computer science degree.

 Or maybe you're who want to change your career and better your job opportunities